JonathanLorand/AgoraGarden/MTR-Master-Konzept.md

 *Beyond 2nd Semester*
 - Faciliate workshop experiments
 - More writing and reading
-- Start experimenting/building pattern language webpage/tool
+- Start experimenting/building pattern language webpage and tool
+- Start experimenting with ways to integrate wiki with analogue printing

  # h) First Semester Review
-– a list of activities related to the Master Project (events in and outside ZHdK, MTR courses, own exhibitions and event activities, etc.);
+*– a list of activities related to the Master Project (events in and outside ZHdK, MTR courses, own exhibitions and event activities, etc.);
 – a list of research materials (e.g. bibliography);
-– a list of meetings with core lecturers, mentors (names, dates).
+– a list of meetings with core lecturers, mentors (names, dates).*

 - List of activities related to the Master Project
 	- Lab of impossibilities 2020 (weeklong workshop)
 	- Workshop on Non-violent communication (NVC) with Yoram Mosenson (3 full days)
 	- Workshop on NVC and internalized capitalism (1 evening)
 	- Field trip to Basel to visit the Art-Science off-space Symbiont
-	- Conversations with Katherine MacBride (Artist and Social worker)
+	- Conversations with Katherine MacBride (artist and social worker)
-	- Conversations with Yael Degany (Artist and Mathematician)
+	- Conversations with Yael Degany (artist and mathematician)
-	- Conversations with Livio Lunin (Protopian real-life researcher)
+	- Conversations with Livio Lunin (protopian real-life researcher)
-	- Conversations with Eduardo Ivanec (Protopian and Coder)
+	- Conversations with Eduardo Ivanec (protopian and coder)
-		- Agora (federated note-taking; systemetized protopia planning)
 	- Applied to collaborate at a neighborhood community space
 	- Reading group on Christopher Alexander